connorskees/connorskees.github.io/content/extend-rule.md

 Unification of complex selectors is a bit more.... complex :p

 I think it's helpful if we revisit the semantics of unification.
-Our goal is to create a selector that combines 2 selectors, A and B, and creates a selector that matches the elements matched by _both_ A and B.
+Our goal is to create one selector that combines 2 selectors, A and B, and which matches the elements matched by _both_ A and B.

 If we look at an example like `.a .b`, semantically this is matching all `.b` elements with a `.a` parent.
 For the selector `.c .d`, the same is true -- we're selecting all `.d` elements with a `.c` parent.